 Finally, ensure you pay attention to your recovery after each session.
-To be able to train consistently, your body needs the nutrition and rest required to build between each run.
-This means eating a balanced diet with plenty of protein, healthy fats, vegetables and healthy carbs (brown rice, pasta and bread, for example).
+To be able to train consistently, your body needs the nutrition, hydration and sleep required to build between each run.
+This means eating a balanced diet with plenty of protein, healthy fats, vegetables, and healthy carbs.
+Steer clear from trans-fats.
+Drink adequate amounts of water, limit alcohol and sleep as much as possible.